graphql/graphql-spec/spec/Section 6 -- Execution.md

 before executing the operation in {CoerceVariableValues()}, and valid queries must only allow usage of variables of appropriate types.

+Note: As an optimization you might choose to coerce each {defaultValue} at schema build time and cache the results, then refer to this cache within {CoerceArgumentValues()} calls.

 ### Value Resolution